stackotter/delta-client/Notes/Caching.md

 the cache, I quickly realised that the Minecraft network protocol just isn't built for high performance serialization and deserialization.
 That's why I ended up just creating an approach that is essentially a fancy memdump that can handle indirection and complicated data structures.

+### Aftermath

+I've implemented binary caching for the item model palette, block registry, font palette, and texture palettes (almost all of the expensive things to load).
+Overall this amounted to a 4x faster app launch time which is pretty amazing.
+The caching code is also way nicer than the old Protobuf stuff, and any optimization of BinarySerializable will basically have an effect on all of the expensive start up tasks making it a very appealing target.
+However, startup time is now 160ms (when files have been cached in memory by previous launches; it's around 200ms when they haven't been), so I don't think I need to put in any more work for now :sweat_smile:.